Sumaan-Karki/Calculator_using_java/README.md

 # Calculator_using_java
-This is my first project on java illustrating basic arthmrtic function which is performed by the calculator.
+This is my first project on java illustrating basic arithmetic function which is performed by the calculator.